If you can't make or receive calls on your iPhone

 - Turn Airplane Mode on and off.
 Go to Settings and turn on Airplane Mode, wait five seconds, then turn it off.

 - Check Do Not Disturb.
 Go to Settings > Focus > Do Not Disturb and make sure it's off.

 - Check for any blocked phone numbers.
 Go to Settings > Phone > Blocked Contacts.

 - Check to see if Silence Unknown Callers is turned on.
-If this setting is turned on, a caller must be listed in your Contacts or Recents.
-Or they must have shared their number in the Mail app or sent you a message using that number in order for their call to go through.
+If the setting is on, a caller must be listed in your Contacts or Recents.
+Or they must have shared their number in Mail or sent you a message using that number in order for their call to go through.
 Add their number to Contacts to ensure the phone rings.
-Calls from some third-party apps may not go through.
+Calls from some third-party apps might not go through.